Ivo-Balbaert/The_Way_to_Jai/book/11_Memory_allocations.md

     defer print("Three!\n");
 }
 ```
-Here is another example to demonstrate some subtleties where defer is used with a code block and nested levels, see _11.3_defer_levels.jai_:
+Here is another example to demonstrate some subtleties where defer is used with a code block and nested levels, See *11.3_defer_levels.jai*:

 ```c++
 #import "Basic";